2023 Singapore Grand Prix – Getting Around Guide

 Flights to Singapore

 Singapore Changi Airport is one of the largest and busiest air hubs in Asia.
 Its four terminals have direct flights to 400 cities in 70 countries and territories from both discount and full-service airlines.
 Changi Airport has also been rated the world’s best airport by Skytrax for the past seven years in a row!
-Changi Airport is the home of Singapore Airlines, the title sponsor of the Singapore Grand Prix, and its subsidiaries SilkAir (regional flights) and Scoot (discount flights).
+Changi Airport is the home of Singapore Airlines, the title sponsor of the Singapore Grand Prix™, and its subsidiaries SilkAir (regional flights) and Scoot (discount flights).
 The discount carrier Jetstar Asia Airways is also based at the airport.

-Where to stay for the Singapore Grand Prix
+Where to stay

 The best hotels in Singapore can be found downtown, many of them within walking distance of the Marina Bay Street Circuit.
 Five-star hotels within a short walk of the circuit gates - some of which have rooms with circuit views - include the Ritz-Carlton Millenia, Mandarin Oriental, Swissotel The Stamford, Pan Pacific and JW Marriott.
 The iconic Marina Bay Sands Hotel also overlooks the circuit from just across the water.
 Alternatively, there are plenty of good 3- and 4-star hotels dotted throughout the city with easy access to the circuit by MRT.
 Recommended areas include Clarke Quay, Orchard Road, and Chinatown.